 - How to reset your Google Advertising ID

 We currently do not respond to browser Do Not Track signals but will continue to review the mechanism and may adopt a standardised usage in the future.
 If we do so, we will provide relevant information in this policy.

 Please note that if you choose to do this, you may not be able to access many features on our site, and some parts of the site may not work properly.

 Certain features of our websites, such as the discussion forums and the "virtual garage", require you to create an account with us.
 When you do so, we will use the information you provide when you create the account in order to administer it, and to give you access to those features.

-When you have an account with us, you will also have the option to subscribe to a range of email alerts relating to your interactions with us, such as new inventory matching search criteria you specify, and new posts in discussion threads that you have followed or replied to.
-You can control these email alerts through the control panel here.
+You also have the option to subscribe to a range of email alerts relating to your interactions with us, such as new inventory matching search criteria you specify, and new posts in discussion threads that you have followed or replied to.
+We use industry tools to help us gauge interest in our email messages, including seeing whether you opened the message.
+You can control email alerts through the control panel here.

 We will keep your account information for as long as your account is active, and for up to 10 years afterwards.

 We do this on the basis that it is necessary to provide those features of our websites.

 Using message boards and forums